jtbr/OpenVPN-install/README.md

 This script will let you setup your own VPN server in no more than a minute, even if you haven't used OpenVPN before.
 It isn't bulletproof but has been designed to be as unobtrusive and universal as possible.

 This version differs from Angristan's version in that it DOES write logs (for debugging and verifying), and is intended for personal use, only allowing up to 3 simultaneous clients.
-It also allows a weaker TLS cipher to support older iOS and android clients, although any client that supports it will prefer a better one with GCM.
+In the "fast" variant (below) it also allows a weaker TLS cipher, in order to support older iOS and android clients, although any client that supports it will will a more secure cipher using GCM.

 ##Fork
 This fork includes :